wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 ### Transfer Project Ownership

 A project may have only one owner.
 To transfer ownership, select the new owner, and then change the role.
-Once confirmed, the former owner's role changes to Admin, and the selected member becomes the Owner.
+Once confirmed, the former owner's role changes to Admin and the selected member becomes the Owner.

 <!--
 focus: false